The Importance of Photos in a Bridgeport Car Accident

-With the amount of serious injuries caused by crashes, not to mention vehicle damage, it is important to document evidence when you are involved in a car accident in Stamford.
+With the amount of serious injuries caused by crashes, not to mention vehicle damage, it is important to document evidence when you are involved in a car accident.
 While taking notes is helpful, photographs can tell a story that words cannot.
 The old adage that a picture is worth a thousand words is very true in a trial.
 This is especially true since 65 percent of the population are visual learners.
 Therefore, 65 percent of the jurors, judges and attorneys are also visual learners.

 Being ready to take pictures after a crash is even easier now that most everyone carries a camera in their pocket – the digital camera found on most cell phones.

 Important Photos that You Need to Take After Your Bridgeport Car Accident

 The following is a list of photos or videos that may be helpful for documenting your auto accident and proving your claim:

 - Accident Surroundings.
 Photos of the car accident scene from different perspectives are crucial.
 The photos should show the general conditions at the time, the location of the vehicles after the collision, and any homes or businesses that were in sight of the accident location.
 Photograph any debris in the road, road surface, damaged curbs, potholes, traffic lights that do not operate, or other unsafe road conditions, since they may have contributed to your collision.